MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-add-widget.md

 ---
-title: Add images, text, videos, and more to your dashboard
+title: Add images, videos, and more to your dashboard
 description: Documentation on how to use the Add tile widget to add an image, video, text box, web code, and streaming data tile to a dashboard.
 author: maggiesMSFT
 manager: kfile